jvoisin/mat2/INSTALL.md

 Thanks to [atenart](https://ack.tf/), there is a package available on [Fedora's copr]( https://copr.fedorainfracloud.org/coprs/atenart/mat2/ ).

-We use copr (cool other packages repo) as the mat2 Nautilus plugin depends on python3-nautilus, which isn't available yet in Fedora (but is distributed through this copr).

 First you need to enable mat2's copr:

 ```
 dnf -y copr enable atenart/mat2
 ```

-Then you can install both the mat2 command and Nautilus extension:
+Then you can install mat2:

 ```
-dnf -y install mat2 mat2-nautilus
+dnf -y install mat2
 ```

 ## Gentoo